What are the PC specifications for the software?

 |2000 Hz||-20 dB|

-When this test is run on Vibration Research Corporation’s controller, VibrationVIEW, a dynamic range of 90+ dB is demonstrated!
-Many controllers claiming 80 dB of dynamic range show only 50 dB or 60 dB when running this test.
+The VR9500 demonstrated a dynamic range of 90+dB with JJG 529-88.
+Many controllers that claim 80dB of dynamic range show only 50dB or 60dB with these specifications.
 Lack of adequate dynamic range may cause system problems when controlling a fixture with a large resonance.

 Why is the emergency stop button an important safety feature?